ChenyiZhou-001/ECE364-ZJUI-Spring2025/README.md

 - **Model Training**: Model is successfully trained and predicts on test data.
 (25 points)
 - **Report Quality**: Clear description of model, loss (Visualization), hyperparameters, training details.
 (25 points)
 - **Submission Standards**: Proper file structure with all required files.
 (25 points)

+## 🚫 Academic Integrity
+Plagiarism and cheating are strictly prohibited.
+If a submission is found to be plagiarized, the student will receive a zero for the project.
+Suspected violations include, but are not limited to: identical reports, identical codebases, or highly similar loss curves during training.

 ## 🌟 Bonus Score:
 - **Track Winner**: Highest-performing submission within a track.
 (2 points)